 At the Download section at the bottom of this step, you can access the global action plan by WHA, a factsheet about the ‘Tripartite’ collaboration by WHO, FAO and OIE and an infographic about GHSA.
-At the See also section you’ll find links to the AMR Review publications and a JPIAMR antibiotic resistance animation video.
+At the See also section you’ll find links to all the AMR Review publications and an animation video about antibiotic resistance by JPIAMR.

 © Uppsala University